Jiay1C/qcoro/docs/reference/core/qtimer.md

 ```

 The QCoro frameworks allows `co_await`ing on [QTimer][qdoc-qtimer] object.
 The
-co-awaiting coroutine is suspended, until the timer finishes, that is until
+co-awaiting coroutine is suspended until the timer finishes, that is until
 [`QTimer::timeout()`][qdoc-qtimer-timeout] signal is emitted.

 The timer must be active.
 If the timer is not active (not started yet or already